-WordPress site File permissions are very important, as they specify who can read, write, and execute directory.
-Site having improper file permissions is another security hole.
+WordPress site File permissions are very important, as they specify who can read, write, and execute the directory.
+A site having improper file permissions is another security hole.
 Generally, setting permissions of 644 for files and 755 for directories is considered best – as recommended by the WordPress Codex.
-Also, the recommended permission for sensitive files like the config.php file and contents folder, is 400/440.
+Also, the recommended permission for sensitive files like the config.php file and contents folder is 400/440.

 Japanese Keyword Hack – Finding SEO Spam Results

 You can see the Japanese language in google search by searching for